jaxxstorm/leebriggs.co.uk/_posts/2024-03-23-why-public-k8s-controlplane.md

 tailscale configure kubeconfig <hostname>
 ```

 This will set up your `KUBECONFIG` to use the Tailscale API server proxy as the server for your cluster.
-If you example your `KUBECONFIG` you should see something like this:
+If you examine your `KUBECONFIG` you should see something like this:

 ```yaml
 apiVersion: v1